TechnicalPursuit/TIBET-Examples/pizza/README.md

 Order cancellation is handled by `pizza:orderstatus` instance's handler for `CancelOrder`, triggered by the `Cancel Order` button.

-Each of these handlers relies on what we call a "primitive", aka an encapsulating function which stabilizes TIBET's APIs across platforms.
+Each of these handlers relies on a "TIBET primitive", aka an encapsulating function which stabilizes TIBET's APIs across platforms.
 In this case, it's the `TP.httpPost` primitive.

 [TIBET Primitives](https://tibetjs.com/docs/primitives.html) cover an extensive set of functions and provide a stable foundation for the rest of TIBET.
 While